Triumphal Entry to Pentecost - the Easter message.

 Thick Darkness

 Luke 23:44-46.
-There was darkness for three hours as Jesus hung on the cross this was still the 14th of Nisan.
+14th Nisan from 12noon to 3pm.
+The Roman Centurion watched Jesus die, as a representative of the Roman Empire.
+There were many other people watching, including some of Jesus' followers.
+We know John was there because Jesus spoke to him, asking him to look after Mary His mother.
+There was darkness for three hours as Jesus hung on the cross.
 Matthew 27:45 and Luke 23:44-46.
 Two other places you will find darkness mentioned are: Thick darkness that could be felt on Egypt for three days, but in the land of Canaan there was light.
 Ra, the sun god of the Egypt was judged.
-Revelation 6:12-17, the sixth seal.
-Background Reading: 44 It was already about noon, and the whole land became dark until three in the afternoon 45 because the sun had stopped shining, and the curtain in the sanctuary was torn in two.
 Read more »

 The Roman Centurion

 Luke 23:47-49.
-The Roman Centurion watched Jesus die as a representative of the Roman Empire.
-There were many other people watching including some of Jesus followers. we know John was there because Jesus spoke to him to look after Mary His mother this was still the 14th of Nisan.
+14th Nisan about 3pm.
+The Roman Centurion watched Jesus die, as a representative of the Roman Empire.
+There were many other people watching, including some of Jesus' followers.
+We know John was there because Jesus spoke to him, asking him to look after Mary His mother.
 Background Reading: 23:47 When the centurion saw what had taken place, he praised God and said, “This man certainly was righteous!”
 48 When all the crowds who had come together for this spectacle saw what had taken place, they beat their chests and left.
 Read more »

 Jesus is Buried

 Luke 23:50-56.
-Joseph of Arimathea and Nicodemus both members of the Jewish Council called the Sanhedrin, take Jesus' body to a tomb to bury Jesus.
-Joseph of Arimathea must have been an important man to be able to get an audience with Pontius Pilate the Roman Governor of Judea this was still the 14th of Nisan.
-Background Reading: 23:50 Now there was a man named Joseph, a member of the Jewish Council, The Sanhedrin, a good and righteous man— 51 he had not voted for their plan and action—from the Jewish town of Arimathea; and he was waiting for the kingdom of God.
+Still the 14th of Nisan.
+Joseph of Arimathea and Nicodemus, were both believers at this point in their lives and also members of the Jewish Council called the Sanhedrin, take Jesus' body to a tomb to bury Jesus.
+Joseph of Arimathea must have been an important man to be able to get an audience with Pontius Pilate, the Roman Governor of Judea.
+Background Reading: 23:50 Now there was a man named Joseph, a member of the Jewish Council, The Sanhedrin, a good and righteous man.
 Read more »

 Roman Soldiers guard the Tomb